 SWITCH is soliciting full paper manuscripts as well as one-page abstracts to be presented at the workshop.
 Accepted manuscripts will get a poster or oral presentation during the workshop at MICCAI and will be published in Springer Lecture Notes in Computer Science (LNCS) together with the proceedings of the Brainles workshop.
 The following themes are encouraged, but not exhaustive:

 We encourage work involving, among others, the following imaging modalities:

 Full paper manuscripts should follow the LNCS guidelines for formatting, and have a length of at most eight pages.
 All submitted manuscripts will be reviewed by the organizing committee on applicability to the workshop topic, scientific quality and clinical relevance.
 Note that we value novel methodology as well as thorough evaluation.
 Accepted manuscripts will get an oral presentation during the workshop at MICCAI.
-The SWITCH half-day workshop will join the MICCAI initiative for bundled joint proceedings of the satellite events.
+The SWITCH half-day workshop will join the MICCAI initiative for bundled joint Sep 2017: LNCS Proceedings of the satellite events.

 Stroke, as a result of insufficient blood supply to the brain, is the 4th cause of death and disability world-wide.
 The causes of stroke are either a bleeding (hemorrhage) in the brain, or an occlusion of a vessel feeding (part of) the brain.
 In the latter case, the occlusion may originate from a brain vessel itself, or be a thrombus that originates from a more proximal location (heart, carotid artery).